 How to Install Cement Board

 Cement board installation is very similar to that of drywall.
 It is important to first install a vapor barrier to the surface to which the cement board will be attached; although cement board is touted for its quick drying times and resistance to absorbing water, it is wise to protect the studs behind cement board from corrosion or mildew growth.
-Next, apply a thin layer of adhesive mortar to the surface you wish to install the cement board on.
-Then attach the cement board to the stud, wall, or floor using ring-shank nails or drywall screws.
-Be sure that the screw or nail head is indented slightly into the wall for a firm hold.
+Next, apply a thin layer of adhesive mortar to the surface you wish to install the board on.
+Then attach the board to the stud, wall, or floor using ring-shank nails or drywall screws.
+Be sure that the screw or nailhead is indented slightly into the wall for a firm hold.
 Allow slight gaps – approximately 1/8 inches – between cement boards to account for any expansion due to heat.
-When installing cement board above a bath, leave at least a ¼ inch gap between the tub and cement board to prevent the wicking of moisture.
-Once all the boards are nailed to the surface, fill the joints with a silicone based caulk or taping compound that is water-resistant.
+When installing above a bath, leave at least a ¼ inch gap between the tub and cement board to prevent the wicking of moisture.
+Once all the boards are nailed to the surface, fill the joints with a silicone-based caulk or taping compound that is water-resistant.
 You are now ready to install tile to your cement board.
-Be sure to only apply cement board to areas that will be tiled or plastered, as exposed cement board can not be disguised with paint.
+Be sure to only apply cement board to areas that will be tiled or plastered.
+Exposed board can not be disguised with paint!

 Still have questions?
 Contact us today!
 At Carolina Services Inc we offer a variety of construction and space planning services to help you confidently create your dream store or office space.